 Our tour was slated to begin at 8:30 am, and the instructions I received when booking said to meet up 15 minutes prior to that.
 We met at a little brick area on the hill overlooking the Colosseum.
 The booking instructions had detailed information about how to reach the spot from three different directions, so finding it shouldn’t be a problem.
 It’s located almost directly above the Colosseum metro station entrance.

 Once there, my name was checked off of a list and I got a little orange sticker to wear on my shirt to show that I was part of the group.
 A friendly couple from San Diego struck up a conversation with me and offered to take pictures of me whenever I wanted.
 When our guide started the tour with introductions, she thought we were together and then jokingly adopted me out to them after they corrected her.
 Our group was mostly made up of families from the US, with an Italian/Australian family rounding things out.
+If you’re visiting with kids, I’d highly recommend this reading list of books set in Italy.

 Entering the Colosseum